mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-2.md

 ##### 15:42

-So, what is the practice for us? [chuckle] Well, we always say, "We want to, we want to attain enlightenment, we want to be enlightened person," et cetera.
+So, what is the practice for us? *[He chuckles.]* Well, we always say, "We want to, we want to attain enlightenment, we want to be enlightened person," et cetera.
 We are always "juggling" - juggling? - in the realm of human ... samsara.
 Always juggling: "you are wrong," "I am right," you know?
 "I practice for ten years, and with person," "You are always lazy; you are not Buddhist."
 And always, "I love him, so he is my teacher."
-It's ridiculous! [laughter] And then always... a person sometimes tells you the bitter things: "Oh, I don't like him.
+It's ridiculous! *[Laughter.]* And then always... a person sometimes tells you the bitter things: "Oh, I don't like him.
 He is not my teacher."
 Something like that.
 They're always juggling like this.

 How do you understand?
 How do you share your life with all sentient beings, in peace and harmony?
 No matter how long you talk about compassion, wisdom, kindness, friendliness, with shaking hand; actually, practically, you never built up peaceful world, from day to day.
 No way.
 Always you are fighting, [suffering](glossary#suffering).
 That's why [Dogen Zenji](glossary#dogen) mentions like this.